Frances Parthenope Verney: Marriage, illness and death

 On 24 June 1858, Parthenope married Harry Verney, 2nd Baronet, MP for Buckingham, a supporter of liberal causes and possessor of the family seat, Claydon House.
-Harry Verney had become involved with the Nightingale after his late wife's request for their daughter to meet Florence Nightingale.
-Verney reached out and began to form a connection with the Nightingale family for this purpose and then eventually proposed marriage to Parthenope.
+Harry Verney had become involved with the Nightingales after his late wife's request for their daughter to meet Florence Nightingale.
+Verney reached out and began to form a connection with the Nightingale family for this purpose and eventually proposed marriage to Parthenope.

 Although there is no evidence to support this thought, many have speculated that Verney proposed to Parthenope only after having asked and been rejected by her sister Florence.
-This belief however is not unwarranted as Florence and Sir Harry Verney were very close following 1861 when Florence began to depend on him as a "messenger, representative, and parliamentary liaison," after the death another male relative who had filled these roles previously.
+This belief however is not unwarranted as Florence and Sir Harry Verney were very close following 1861 when Florence began to depend on him as a "messenger, representative, and parliamentary liaison" after the death of another male relative who had filled these roles previously.

-Parthenope was never able to fully carry a child to term and could not become a mother as she had "longed for," but "she [was] rejoiced to be mother to four delightful young people," the children of Sir Harry with his late wife; Emily, Edmund, George, and Frederick.
+Parthenope was never able to carry a child to term and could not become a mother as she had "longed for" but "she rejoiced to be mother to four delightful young people", the children of Sir Harry with his late wife; Emily, Edmund, George, and Frederick.